Najeeb-Sulaiman/linux-and-bash-scripting-guide/08-tasks/task.md

 - It should **upgrade pip** and confirm success.
 - It should check for `.gitignore` and create one if missing.
 - It should **print progress messages** with different colors for clarity.
+- It should automatically install few Python packages.
+- Write logs to a log file.
 - It should end with a final message indicating that setup is complete.

 ### Note